NannyML/nannyml/docs/how_it_works/estimation_of_standard_error.rst

 **********************

 Standard Error for realized performance monitoring is calculated using SEM [1]_ in a way described in :ref:`Adapting Standard Error of the Mean Formula<introducing_sem>`.
 Since targets are available only in the reference dataset, the nominator of the SEM formula is calculated based on observation-level metrics from the reference dataset.
 The sample size in the denominator is the size of a chunk for which standard error is estimated.

-Since realized performance is the actual performance of the monitored model in the chunk, the standard error has different interpretation than in estimated performance case.
+Since realized performance is the actual performance of the monitored model in the chunk, the standard error has a different interpretation than in estimated performance case.
 It informs what the *true performance* of the monitored model might be for a given chunk.
-In the random model example described in
-:ref:`Adapting
-Standard Error of the Mean Formula<introducing_sem>` the true accuracy of the model is 0.5.
+In the random model example :ref:`described above<introducing_sem>` the true accuracy of the model is 0.5.
 However for some chunks that contain 100 observations it can be 0.4, while for other 0.65 etc. NannyML performance calculation results for these chunks will come together with value of 3 standard errors, which in this case is 0.15.
 This tells us that the true performance of the model (0.5) will be different by no more than 0.15 from the calculated performance for about 99% of the cases.
 This helps to evaluate whether performance changes are significant or are just caused by sampling effects.
 The value of 3 standard errors is shown in the hover.